 No, providing another legal basis is used.
 This was confirmed by the ICO in a BBC interview (go to 7:55 in)

 GDPR allows six different legal bases for processing data, of which consent is one.
-The Information Governance Alliance advises GP practices to process patient data for the delivery or administration of care under the following legal bases:
+The Information Governance Alliance advises healthcare organisations to process patient data for the delivery or administration of care under the following legal bases:

 6(1)(e) ‘…necessary for the performance of a task carried out in the public interest or in the exercise of official authority…’.